Mixing times of one-sided $k$-transposition shuffles: Appendix: Lifting Eigenvectors

 \section{Appendix: Lifting Eigenvectors}

-In this section, we will prove \Cref{thm:eig-syt} and \Cref{lem:eig-formula}, which together give the eigenvalues of $P_{n,k}$.
+In this section, we will prove \Cref{thm:eig-syt}, which gives the eigenvalues of $P_{n,k}$.
 Our approach closely follows that of \cite{raven}, who in turn closely follows the approach of \cite{dieker}.
 In brief, the strategy is to recursively find the eigenvectors of $\OSC_{n+1,k}$ in terms of those of $\OSC_{n,k}$ by considering the group algebra $\SS_n = \CC[S_n]$ and its representations.
 We now introduce some background, following the outline of \cite{raven} closely.

 Let $[n] = \{1,2,\cdots,n\}$ for $n\in \mathbb{N}.$ Given $n\in \mathbb{N},$ allow $W^n$ to be the set of words $w = w_1\cdot w_2\cdot \ldots \cdot w_n$ of length $n$ with elements $w_i\in [n].$ We let $S_n$ act on $W^n$ via place permutations, i.e., for $\sigma\in S_n,$ $\sigma(w_1\cdot w_2\cdot \ldots \cdot w_n) := w_{\sigma^{-1}(1)}\cdot w_{\sigma^{-1}(2)}\cdot \ldots \cdot w_{\sigma^{-1}(n)}.$ Now let $M^n$ be the vector space over $\CC$ with basis $W^n,$ on which the $S^n-$action we define above extends to.